gems-uff/db-mining/README.md

 ## Requirements

-We assume you have Python 3.7+, Node 12.10+, Git 2.23+ and SQLite or PostgreSQL installed on your computer.
+We assume you have Python 3.7+, Node 12.10+ and Git 2.23+ installed on your computer.

 ## Steps for setting up the environment (needs to do just once)